 Telomerase expression has been found in lobsters, a species in which aging remains undetected (Klapper et al., 1998), though it could be due to molting.
 On the other hand, in the frog Xenopus laevis, another animal with a slow rate of aging (Brocas and Verzar, 1961), not only a great variation in telomere length has been observed (Bassham et al., 1998), but telomere length can diminish from parents to offspring with no detectable consequences and despite telomerase activity in germ cells (Mantell and Greider, 1994).
 The way telomere length does not impact on the life history of cloned animals is also in contradiction with a role of telomeres in aging.
 For instance, scientists took cells from a 17-year old bull and allowed them to divide (Kubota et al., 2000); they then used cells at different stages of their replicative lifespan to create clones and, surprisingly, it appears that the older cells with shorter telomeres are more efficient for generating clones.
 It would be interesting to know the longevity of these clones as well as that of cloned calves with extended telomeres (Lanza et al., 2000).
 Overall, maybe telomeres are the cellular clock, but judging from these results telomere length is not a major determinant of the aging process.

 More debatable is the role of telomeres in animal aging (de Magalhaes and Toussaint, 2004a).
 As mentioned elsewhere, senescent cells likely accumulate in some tissues and may contribute to organ disfunction yet telomere-independent mechanisms may play a more prominent role.
 Some genetic interventions that alter aging appear to influence tissue homeostasis by affecting senescence, cell proliferation, and cell death, yet such evidence is circumstantial (reviewed in de Magalhaes and Faragher, 2008).
 Evidence from genetic manipulation experiments of players involved in telomeric signal transduction (Fig. 3) is mixed (reviewed in de Magalhaes, 2004).
 Increasing the dosage in mice of INK4a/ARF (the gene coding the mouse homolog of p16INK4a) offers resistance against cancer but does not affect aging (Matheu et al., 2004).
+Another study found that INK4a/ARF induction in mice results in premature senescence and inhibits cell proliferation but does not induce cell senescence (Boquoi et al., 2015).
 There is some evidence that p53 may influence aging in mice (Donehower, 2002), as debated elsewhere, but it is not clear the same is true for humans.
 Likewise, disruption of p63, a homologue of p53, appears to accelerate aging (Keyes et al., 2005), yet human defects in p63 do not (Celli et al., 1999).
 Mouse strains with increased levels of p53 and INK4a/ARF are long-lived (Matheu et al., 2007), though it is unclear whether their aging process is altered--as defined before.
 Arguably the strongest evidence for a role of telomerase in aging comes from telomerase overexpressing mice also engineered to resist cancer via enhanced expression of p53 and INK4a/ARF as these are long-lived (Tomas-Loba et al., 2008).
 Even though it is not clear whether aging is delayed in these animals or the exact mechanisms, these findings do point towards some level of protection from age-related degeneration via optimization of pathways associated with telomeres and RS.
+Telomerase gene therapy in old mice also modestly increased lifespan (Bernardes de Jesus et al., 2012).
 It should be noted, however, that telomerase may have functions independent of telomere elongation, such as in protecting mitochondria from stress (Ahmed et al., 2008).
 Another study showed that telomerase reactivation reverses degeneration in mice (Jaskelioff et al., 2011).
 However, this study was conducted in animals that have no telomerase to begin with and thus develop a number of pathologies.
 Benefits from reactivating telomerase in mice that become sick for lack of telomerase are hardly surprising or noteworthy.

 Up to the Gerontology Information